 Using Marionette to Display Modal Views For a while, I’ve been thinking about how best to handle showing modal dialog boxes for my applications while utilizing Backbone views.
 A lot of interesting ideas passed through my head, but none of them seemed exactly right.
 Then I saw a post by Derick Bailey where he described how he uses Marionette’s Regions to handle the work.
 His post is a bit on the old side and Regions have changed a bit since, so I decided to look into how to do it myself.
 The Issues There are several issues surrounding creating modal dialogs just with a view.
 Along with that, we lose reusability.
 The Solution Now that we know we need to pull the modal functionality out of the views, it’s just a matter or figuring out where to put it.
 All we need to do is augment a Region to call the plugin’s method for showing the modal when the view is shown, make sure to hide the modal when the view is closed, and close the view when the modal is hidden.
 There are a few things worth noting here: Now it’s simple to use: Conclusion

 lumiverse Neural Networks Demystified StephenWelch Subscribe Part 2: Forward Propagation Programming Neural Networks Demystified Part 3: Gradient Descent Part 4: Backpropagation Part 5: Numerical Gradient Checking Part 6: Training Introducing Backbone.Radio | Marionette.js Blog Marionette comes bundled with a library called Backbone.Wreqr, and in the coming months we will replace it with a new library by the name of Backbone.Radio.
 Radio is heavily inspired by Wreqr, but it was rewritten from the ground up.
 I wouldn’t be surprised if you’re unacquainted with Wreqr.
+In fact, I would wager it’s one of the lesser-used pieces of Marionette.
+I blame this on the fact that it lives in a separate repository and is only mentioned in the Marionette documentation in passing (shameless plug: brand new Marionette docs are on the way!).
 This post will outline our decision to rewrite and replace Wreqr.
 What is Backbone.Wreqr?
 Backbone.Wreqr is a collection of three messaging patterns.
 There’s much interesting discussion about the pros and cons of event-driven architecture, but it’s beyond the scope of this post to get into those things.
 Why rewrite Wreqr?
-The decision to rewrite a library is a risky one, and it’s not an option I would normally consider for a library as popular as Marionette.
 We think that the risk of fragmentation with this rewrite is low.
 The benefits of Radio Ordering the Command later: